Updated December 6th, 2018

 - Remove the incorrect vROps instance from the vCenter MOB.

-- Register the correct vROps instance to vCenter.
+- Register the correct vROps instance and synchronize the inventory in Usage Meter.

 Before, any of this is done, I suggest snapshotting your vCenter and Usage Meter appliance.
 Don’t forget to remove the snaps post-completion!